 (*real names have not been used for fear of reprisals.
-The stories below were told individually to ChildForum and do not form part of any survey or other report.
-Add your comments and stories in the members' section below, or if you are not currently a member we still welcome talking with you (go to the contact page to email us)
+The stories below were told individually to ChildForum.
+The stories do not form part of any survey or other report.
+After reading, if you would like to share your experience, perhaps for your story to be added to this page, email us).

 Bullied and threatened teacher attempts suicide

 Tasha vows she will never return to the ECE industry after a horrendous experience of bullying at a privately-owned centre.
 She found she had no control over her situation and it culminated in her attempting to take her own life.
 Although Tasha was the head teacher at the centre she had no authority over the daughter of the owner who worked at the centre as an unqualified teacher.
 She was the scapegoat for everything that went wrong and was often caught between the owner and daughter and experienced double bullying.
 It got to the point where it was not safe for Tasha to do what was right.
 She reported the bullying to the Ministry of Education and gave it the heads up also on the centre’s dishonesty in funding claims.
 But after one phone call she never heard back from it regarding the bullying.
 Her wages were cut and her hours were cut.
 Tasha was threatened by the daughter with retribution from the local head hunter gang that the daughter was supposedly associated with.
 Tasha said: “My integrity suffered.
 I began to make mistakes.
 I was so stressed I tried to take my own life.
 My husband did not realise how bad things were.
 He had to call the ambulance.
 There was nothing he could do.”
 With her husband’s support Tasha has focused on recovery.
 “But at times it still overwhelms me.
 I feel I need to tell my story as this sort of thing in early childhood education needs to stop.”
 Tasha is a qualified teacher with 20 years of experience in teaching and centre management.